 Johanna received a BS in Computer Engineering and an MBA from Simon Bolivar University in Caracas, Venezuela.

 Senior Vice President, Legal

 Diane Lifton has served as Enzyvant’s lead corporate attorney since August 2020.
 She brings more than 25 years of experience providing legal advice to life sciences companies to the role, supporting senior leaders on key areas of drug development, commercialization, compliance, corporate governance, IP portfolio strategy, strategic partnering and business transactions.
 She holds a Juris Doctorate from the University of Michigan Law School, a Bachelor’s Degree from Cornell University, and a certificate in pharmaceutical law and compliance from Seton Hall Law School’s Health Law Program.

 Kevin Healy, PhD, RAC

-Kevin Healy is Enzyvant’s Vice President for Regulatory Affairs, Pharmacovigilance, and Quality.
+Kevin Healy is Enzyvant’s Senior Vice President, Regulatory Affairs, Pharmacovigilance, and Quality.
 In this role, Kevin leads Enzyvant regulatory strategy and execution, including guiding the company’s lead asset, designated as a Regenerative Medicine Advanced Therapy (RMAT), to an FDA approval in 2021.
 He also is responsible for oversight of pharmacovigilance and quality systems at Enzyvant and partner organizations.

 Kevin brings more than a dozen years of biotech and pharmaceutical regulatory affairs experience to his role at Enzyvant.
 He was the head of Global Regulatory Affairs at Roivant Sciences and led development and successful filings for several therapies in the autoimmune and rare disease portfolio at Mallinckrodt Pharmaceuticals.
 He also served on global development teams for hepatitis B and C virus treatments at Gilead Sciences.